Quantum Convolutional Neural Networks are Effectively Classically Simulable: Proof of Result

-We proceed to apply the machinery introduced in the previous section to compute the average $k$-purities of an operator that is Heisenberg evolved throughout the QCNN architecture shown in Fig.\ref{qcnn_bodyness}(b,left).
+We proceed to apply the machinery introduced in the previous section to compute the average $k$-purities of an operator that is Heisenberg evolved throughout the QCNN architecture shown in Fig.~\ref{qcnn_bodyness}(b,left).
 By construction, the gates in each layer of the QCNN do not cross, i.e. they act on independent pairs of qubits.
 We choose to study this particular configuration because it reduces the mixing of operators, keeping the exact calculation of the operator bodyness tractable.
 Moreover, it provides a reliable low-bound for the operator mixing in alternative QCNN architectures.
+When the convolutional layer is composed of two layer of single-qubit gates as in Fig.~\ref{fig:QCNN}(b,right), then the proof of Result~\ref{res:bodyness} can be found in~\cite{pesah2020absence}.